Parameter Guide

 od_strategy (Open Domain)

-• Meaning: defines behavior where no reference coverage exists.
+• Meaning: defines behavior where no polygon reference coverage exists.

 • Choose explicitly based on business semantics: